OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 .. _features_outofthebox:

-vOneCloud leverages the :doc:`functionality of OpenNebula <release_notes/release_notes/features.html>`.
-The following features come preconfigured and can be used **out-of-the-box** with vOneCloud:
+vOneCloud leverages the :doc:`functionality of OpenNebula <intro_release_notes/concepts_terminology/key_features.html>`.
+The following features come pre-configured and can be used out-of-the-box with vOneCloud:

 * **Cloud User Interfaces**